A topic from the subject of Organic Chemistry in Chemistry.

 Procedure:

-2. Add soap and salt: Add 1 tablespoon of dish soap and 1 teaspoon of salt to the strawberry mixture.
-Stir to dissolve the salt.
+2. Add soap and salt: Add 1 tablespoon of dish soap and 1/2 teaspoon of salt to the strawberry mixture.
+Stir gently for about 20-30 seconds to ensure the salt dissolves.

-3. Filter the mixture: Line a funnel with a coffee filter or cheesecloth and pour the strawberry mixture through it.
-The filtrate will collect in the beaker below.
+4. Filter the mixture: Line a funnel with a coffee filter or cheesecloth and pour the strawberry mixture through it.
+The filtrate (liquid that passes through) will collect in the beaker below.

-4. Add isopropyl alcohol: Gently pour cold isopropyl alcohol down the side of the beaker, forming a layer on top of the liquid.
+5. Add isopropyl alcohol: Gently pour cold isopropyl alcohol down the side of the beaker, forming a layer on top of the liquid.
+Avoid mixing the layers.
 The DNA will precipitate (clump) at the interface between the two liquids.

-5. Extract the DNA: Use a toothpick or pipette to gently lift the white precipitate (DNA) from the beaker.
+6. Extract the DNA: Use a toothpick or thin glass rod to gently spool the white precipitate (DNA) from the interface of the two liquids.
 It should be a stringy, sticky substance.

 Observations:

-• The addition of dish soap helps to break down the cell membranes of the strawberries, releasing the DNA.
+• The addition of dish soap helps to break down the cell membranes and nuclear membranes of the strawberries, releasing the DNA.

-• The isopropyl alcohol causes the DNA to precipitate out of solution, making it visible.
+• The isopropyl alcohol, being less polar than water, causes the DNA to precipitate out of solution because DNA is less soluble in it, making it visible.

 Significance:

 This experiment provides a simple and visually engaging demonstration of the basic principles of DNA extraction.
 It can be used to teach students about the structure and function of DNA, as well as the techniques used to study it.
-The extracted DNA can also be used for further experiments, such as PCR or genetic fingerprinting.
+The extracted DNA, while not pure, can illustrate the presence of this vital molecule.
+Further purification techniques would be needed for more advanced applications.

 Share on: